- Are all commercially available CoQ10 supplements alike?

 How do I choose the best CoQ10 supplement?

-When considering the best CoQ10 supplement, keep in mind that the efficacy of a supplement is determined by the delivery technology used in the formulation.
-Tesseract’s CoQ10 Pro® is an innovative supplement formulation that uses the proprietary CyLoc® – DexKey® nutrient delivery nanotechnology for unparalleled absorption of billions of CoQ10 molecules in the intestinal tract.
-The unprecedented absorption of CoQ10 enables micro-dosing—taking CoQ10 in amounts much less than previously required to accomplish the desired therapeutic benefits to support your health.
+Tesseract Medical Research’s CoQ10 Pro® is an innovative CoQ10 nutritional supplement that uses the proprietary CyLoc® – DexKey® nanotechnology nutrient delivery for the unparalleled absorption of billions of CoQ10 molecules in the intestinal tract.
+This unprecedented absorption of CoQ10 enables micro-dosing—taking CoQ10 in an amount much smaller than previously required to accomplish the desired health-promoting benefits.

 The power of Tesseract supplements lies in enhancing palatability, maximizing bioavailability and absorption, and micro-dosing of multiple nutrients in a single, highly effective capsule.
-Visit our website for more information about how Tesseract’s products can help support your cardiovascular health.*
+Visit our website for more information about how Tesseract’s products can support your cardiovascular health.*

 1Hidaka T, et al. Safety assessment of coenzyme Q10 (CoQ10).
 BioFactors (Oxford, England) vol. 32,1-4 (2008):199-208. doi:10.1002/biof.5520320124

 2Raizner AE.
 Coenzyme Q10.
-Methodist DeBakey Cardiovascular Journal vol. 15,3 (2019):185-191. doi:10.14797/mdcj-15-3-185
+Methodist DeBakey Cardiovascular Journal vol. 15,3(2019):185-191. doi:10.14797/mdcj-15-3-185

-4Pastor-Maldonado CJ, et al. Coenzyme Q10: Novel formulations and medical trends.
+6Pastor-Maldonado CJ, et al. Coenzyme Q10: Novel formulations and medical trends.
 International Journal of Molecular Sciences vol. 21,22 8432.
 10 Nov.
 2020, doi:10.3390/ijms21228432